THE MOVEMENT: IT STARTED IN 1978…

 Years later, in 1995, in response to community concerns, the SF Board of Supervisors passed a resolution that there should be a “major civic space” to honor Harvey at the intersection of Market, Castro and 17th Streets.
 In 1997, a neighborhood group, Castro Area Planning and Action, and the Department of Public Works created a master plan for the area.
 This led to a design competition led by SF Arts Commission in 2000.
-The result of this competition came to be known as the “Pink Cloud,” as it featured a cloud of pink steam intended to hover over the intersection of the three streets.
+The winning result of this competition came to be known as the “Pink Cloud,” as it featured a cloud of pink steam intended to hover over the iconic intersection.
 (It also featured a structure called “A House For Harvey” to be located in what is today part of Harvey Milk Plaza.)
-Later, a feasibility study found that creating a cloud of steam at the intersection wasn’t possible, due to wind loads.
+Later, a feasibility study found that creating a cloud of steam that stood stationary over the intersection was impossible, due to wind loads.

 Then, nothing happened for many years, until 2016, when SFMTA revealed plans to install an elevator in the middle of the culturally-sensitive Harvey Milk Plaza.
 The SFMTA plan, which was created without any public input, is what spurred into action the group of community members who later named themselves The Friends of Harvey Milk Plaza (FHMP).
 The first thing the FHMP did was to request, and be granted, an extension of the deadline for response, in order to create opportunities for the community to share their vision for what should be done with the site.

-And now, it is that vision that is represented in the new renderings and fly-through animation.
-This is the community’s vision for honoring Harvey Milk in its purest form, the version of the plaza that will embark on a journey through what we know will be an iterative process of review and comment by various city agencies.
-Even as the project moves forward, and the design evolves, it will continue to respond to the four priorities expressed by the community in the four meetings held earlier this year, which are:
+And now, it is that vision that is moving forward through the approvals process.
+The community’s vision for honoring Harvey Milk is making its way through an iterative process of review and comment by various city agencies.
+Even as the project moves forward, and the design evolves, it will continue to respond to the four priorities expressed by the community in the four meetings held in 2018, which are:

 1. Honor Harvey Milk with a significant memorial;